Noisy, Non-Smooth, Non-Convex Estimation of Moment Condition Models: Noisy, Non-Smooth, Non-Convex Estimation

+Even in this basic example, local optimization does not necessarily converge from an arbitrary value.
+To resolve this: the global step will produce, if the covering sequence has low dispersion, a value $\theta^b$ that is sufficiently close to $\theta^\dagger$ from which the local step is convergent.
+From that iteration onwards, the local step is convergent.
+Hence, the global step ensures the optimizer converges from an arbitrary starting value.

-Figure \ref{fig:quantile} illustrates this key difference.
+Figure \ref{fig:quantile} illustrates the difference between Algorithm \ref{algo:sgn} and smoothing the GMM objective.
 It compares estimates based on R's \textit{quantile} function\footnote{The sample quantile function in R returns an estimate obtained by a linear interpolation between order statistics, see e.g. \citet{hyndman1996} for details.
 As such, it does not exactly solve the moment condition $\overline{g}_n(\theta)=0$, and its finite sample properties can differ slightly from the GMM estimator.} with both methods.
 Estimates from Algorithm \ref{algo:sgn} and the sample quantiles are nearly identical, for all $\varepsilon$.
 The blue curve corresponds to $\hat\theta_{n,\varepsilon}$, its bias is visible when $\varepsilon = 0.5,0.2$.
 Since $n^{-1/4} = 0.25$, the choice $\varepsilon = 0.1$ represents the undersmoothing regime.
+The bandwidth minimizing the MSE criterion is also reported under Auto, it generally close to the smaller value, i.e. $\varepsilon \simeq 0.13$.
 Table \ref{tab:quantile} further illustrates the bias of the estimates and its implications for inference.
 Inferences using $\hat\theta_{n,\varepsilon}$ are size distorted compared to sample quantiles and Algorithm \ref{algo:sgn}.
-Another example in Section \ref{sec:MC_Emp} further compares the optimization and statistical properties of the two approaches.
+The size of the test also depends on the choice of bandwidth.
+The table also reports the size when standard errors are computed as in Algorithm \ref{algo:sgn} (size$_1$) or, as a benchmark, using the analytical expression and Silverman's rule of thumb to evaluate the unknown density term (size$_2$).

 In this example, smoothing replaces the indicator function with the same $\Phi(\cdot/\varepsilon)$ for all $i$.
 This is generally not the case.
 Consider a quantile regression with moments $\overline{g}_n(\theta) = \frac{1}{n} \sum_{i=1}^n [\mathbbm{1}( y_i - x_i^\prime \theta )-t]w_i$, $w_i$ are the instruments.
 The smoothed moments are $\overline{g}_{n,\varepsilon}(\theta) = \frac{1}{n} \sum_{i=1}^n [\Phi( \frac{y_i - x_i^\prime \theta}{\varepsilon\|x_i\|_2} )-t]w_i$.
 Here, the bandwidth is effectively $\varepsilon \|x_i\|_2$ which is individual specific.
 Similarly, the smoothed Jacobian is $G_{n,\varepsilon}(\theta) = \frac{-1}{n \varepsilon} \sum_{i=1}^n \frac{x_i^\prime}{\|x_i\|_2}\phi( \frac{y_i - x_i^\prime \theta}{\varepsilon\|x_i\|_2} )w_i$ which, compared to smoothing the indicator function directly, has the additional $\|x_i\|_2$ term in the denominator.
 Notice that all moments of $x_i/\|x_i\|_2$ are finite even when $x_i$ has infinite moments.